1538. City’s Founding.

 1623.
 First Universities.

-The Pontificia Universidad Javeriana, one of the oldest and most prestigious univerities in Latin America, is established, followed 20 years later by the Universidad del Rosario.
+The Pontificia Universidad Javeriana, one of the oldest and most prestigious universities in Latin America, is established, followed 20 years later by the Universidad del Rosario.

 1803.
 Construction of the National Astronomical Observatory